AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex5.md

 In the real-time customer profile, all profile data is shown alongside behavioral and transactional data and the view will also be enriched with existing segment memberships.
 The data that is shown here comes from anywhere, from any Adobe Solution to any external solution.
 This is the most powerful view of Adobe Experience Platform: the true Experience System of Record.

-## 5.1 - Create a segment through the Platform API
+## Exercise 3.5.1 - Create a segment through the Platform API

 Go to Postman.